DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/deploy-pipeline.md

     - Select Enable `Use Credential` in the step module, fill in relevant parameters in the dialog box that pops up, and then click `OK`.

-        - Credentials: Select the Docker hub credentials created for users to access the image repository.
+        - Credentials: Select the Docker hub credentials created for users to access the container registry.
         - Password variable: PASS
         - username variable: USER